-Next to the chapel was the private residence of King Jigme Wangchuck and Ashi Phuntsho Choden.
-At present, the King’s room is well preserved, with everything remaining as though the second King were still resident there.
-During the second King’s time in Kuenga Rabten, other rooms on the floor were used as guestrooms and to grant audiences.
+The private residence of the King and Queen was next to the chapel, and the King’s room is now well preserved as though he were still residing there.
+During the King’s residence, other rooms on the floor were used as guestrooms and to grant audiences.

-In the Sangye lhakhang there are images of Shakyamuni Buddha and the Twenty-one Aspects of Tara, and silver as well as a gold plated chorten (mchod rten), or stupas, which were gifts from the Nepalese King as gift to King Jigme Wangchuck during his visit to Nepal.
+The paintings inside the palace have religious motifs and are very delicate.
+Notable paintings include the 35 Buddhas of Compassion and a Zangdopelri, Guru Rinpoche’s paradise.
+The Sangye Lhakhang has images of Shakyamuni Buddha and the Twenty-one Aspects of Tara, as well as silver and gold-plated stupas, which were gifts from the Nepalese King to King Jigme Wangchuck during his visit to Nepal.

 In summary, Kuenga Rabten Palace is a historic building in Bhutan that served as the winter residence for the second King and his senior Queen.
 It is a three-storey building constructed in the Bhutanese palatial style using woodwork and stones.
 The palace is now looked after by monks and has religious paintings and images.